Bianca Nogrady

 In workplaces, homes, shops and schools, there’s a sense that much of Australia is running on empty; emotionally, physically and financially.

 At the same time, Australians have a problem with overworking.
 “We are a long-working-hours culture compared to other equivalent OECD countries,” says Dr Lisa Heap, senior researcher at the Centre for Future Work at the Australia Institute.
-More than one in eight Australians work very long hours, according to the latest figures.
+More than one in eight Australians work long hours, according to the latest figures.
 We also spend less time on leisure and personal care than the OECD average.
 “People who are in full-time employment [are] doing more hours than they’re paid for, and certainly more hours than they want to be doing.”

-Many Australians save up their holidays for the end of the year but do little to take the pressure off during the year, says Sydney psychologist Amanda Gordon AM.
 “Many people don’t pace their holidays during the year, and so there are many people who actually work 48 weeks and then have four weeks off,” she says.
-A recent survey found that one in five Australian workers have even more than four weeks’ leave banked, and 43% report their workload has increased in the last three months.
-“The fatigue is not only real, it is absolutely legitimate,” says Gordon.
+A survey found that one in five Australian workers have even more than four weeks’ leave banked, and 43% report their workload has increased in the last three months.
+“The fatigue is not only real, it is absolutely legitimate,” Gordon says.

-Gordon also sees a rush for psychological support to deal with the looming spectre of family conflict over the holidays; wanting to work out how to get through the pressure-cooker of the family Christmas table without things disintegrating into carving knives at 50 paces.
+She also sees a rush for psychological support to deal with the looming spectre of family conflict over the holidays; wanting to work out how to get through the pressure-cooker of the family Christmas table without things disintegrating into carving knives at 50 paces.

 “Sometimes things have been going on for all of this year, since ‘last Christmas when we had the fight with Uncle Jack and how are we going to sit at the same table’, but we’ve got three days to fix it,” she says.

-While the end-of-year exhaustion is widespread,it is not evenly distributed.
-For people experiencing financial insecurity or distress, says Dr Cassandra Goldie, CEO of the Australian Council of Social Service, the holiday season is always stressful but this year things are particularly bad.
+While the end-of-year exhaustion is widespread, it is not evenly distributed.
+For people experiencing financial insecurity or distress, says Dr Cassandra Goldie, the chief executive of the Australian Council of Social Service, the holiday season is always stressful but this year things are particularly bad.
 “There’s no question that we’ve got far too many people now who just cannot make ends meet, at any time of the year,” Goldie says.
-Acoss’s most recent survey of Australians who were receiving any kind of government income support found nearly two-thirds of respondents were skipping meals or eating less to make ends meet, and more than 90% of renters were in housing stress.

 “Then, of course, you come into the end of the year, and in a whole range of ways there’s expectations around additional spending,” Goldie says, whether it’s the office Christmas party or social catch-ups with friends.
 That increases anxiety and contributes to exhaustion.

 For the general population this broader personal, emotional and financial anxiety and fatigue is also set against a backdrop of global conflicts and upheaval.
-The US election might have taken place on the opposite side of the planet, but the nonstop campaign, odious rhetoric and the result which concerned many who value democracy and human rights played out in real time in the Australian media and on social media.
+The US election might have taken place on the opposite side of the planet but the nonstop campaign, odious rhetoric and the result which concerned many who value democracy and human rights played out in real time in the Australian media and on social media.
 It is impossible to avoid.

 “It’s been a very difficult time for a lot of people, in particular communities, but also people who are feeling vicariously for those particular communities,” Gordon says.